 Our planning is in line with Curriculum for Excellence and delivers stimulating lessons which are interactive and fun.
-We are also a Glasgow University STEM Ambassador partner and therefore many of our lessons are collaboratively taught by science experts from the university and the class teachers.
+We deliver STEM Ambassador partner and therefore many of our lessons are collaboratively taught by science experts from the university and the class teachers.